QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 print(result)
 ```

-Broadcasting is actually efficient since we do not need to write `for` loops to implement element-wise operations when shapes do not agree.
+Broadcasting is more efficient than the for loop because we avoid the overhead of arithmentic operations in high-level Python code.

-In some cases, both operants will be expanded.
+In some cases, both operands will be expanded.

 When we have `a -> (3,)` and `b -> (3, 1)`